 You’ll never be hungry or thirsty on this train!
-Our hosts served delicious meals at our seats while we sat back and admired the stunning views both days.
-If you know me, you know I go for salty not sweet, but this chocolate torte was so good that I ate the entire thing!
+Our hosts served delicious meals at our seats while we sat back and admired both days’ stunning views.
+If you know me, you know that I go for salty not sweet, but this chocolate torte was so good that I ate the entire thing!
 Can you see why this is a luxury train in the USA?

 Frequently Asked Questions

 What’s the difference between SilverLeaf and SilverLeaf Plus?

 On Rocky Mountaineer, there are different levels of service.
 Perhaps a better way to put this is they offer different packages as the service is the same (world-class) no matter which “Leaf” option guests choose.
 On the US route, there are two options: SilverLeaf and SilverLeaf Plus, and the obvious choice is SilverLeaf Plus.
 The GoldLeaf bi-level coaches you see on the Canadian routes are too tall for the tunnels in the US, so Rocky Mountaineer expanded horizontally instead with access to a lounge car.

 With SilverLeaf Plus, guests have access to a Lounge Car with a player piano and comfortable seating with full windows, so you don’t miss the views, board games, and elevated dining options with wine pairing and signature cocktails.
 SilverLeaf Plus guests have access to two outdoor viewing platforms, and the extra room to walk between the coach and lounge cars will help keep up your daily steps!